yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot showing the backup settings for the contosoinsurance database.](images/bk-sql12.png "Backup settings")

-20. The backup proces starts.
+20. The backup process starts.
 You can monitor progress from the **Backup Job** pane.

     ![Azure portal screenshot showing the Backup Job for the contosoinsurance database.](images/bk-sql13.png "Database Backup Job")